Key Takeaways

 - Don't jeopardize long-term retirement savings - avoid early withdrawals and continue contributions if possible.

-- Consider whether you can get rehired after a mini-retirement and how it will impact Social Security benefits before taking an extended break.
+- Consider whether you can get rehired after a mini retirement and how it will impact Social Security benefits before taking an extended break.

 What Is a Mini Retirement?

-Introduced by Tim Ferriss in his book, "The 4-Hour Workweek," mini retirements can last several months or years, and often include several periodic breaks throughout your career.
-A mini retirement may be a good fit for some in today's working environment.
-The average full-time employee works 8.09 hours each weekday, and only 46% of Americans use less than half of the paid time off that is offered.1,2
+Introduced by Tim Ferriss in his book, "The 4-Hour Workweek," mini retirements can last several months or years, and often include several periodic breaks throughout your career.1 This approach may appeal to workers today.
+The average full-time employee works nearly eight hours each weekday.2 Still, many people do not take all their time off.
+Some take very little vacation, and others skip it completely due to work demands and expectations.3

 Why Consider Taking a Mini Retirement?